matRandall/FBXMotionToolkit/docs/TimeWarping.md

 ## Timewarp Class

-The FBXMotionTookit.Timewarp class, performs a dynamic time warp to temporally map the features of an input motion to that of a target motion.
+The FBXMotionToolkit.Timewarp class, performs a dynamic time warp to temporally map the features of an input motion to that of a target motion.
 The mapping is applied to the input motion using the FBXSequence.applyTimewarp() function.

 The class utilises functions from the similarity and time warping modules, to preform the time warping.